thisdwhitley/scrawlings/content/post/2019-02-09-extend-motion-sensor.md

 * [12" sprinkler riser](https://amzn.to/2X1yFjQ)
 * [PVC coupler](https://amzn.to/2GzbCqP)
-* the sprinkler PVC is grey and I wanted white to match my lights so I roughed up the PVC and spray painted it white:
+* the sprinkler PVC is grey and I wanted white to match my lights so I roughed up the PVC and spray painted it white (I let it dry a week, and by that I mean I was too lazy to finish the project in one day):
   * sandpaper: I used 60 grit, but that was too aggressive, I'd recommend getting an [assorted pack](https://amzn.to/2tgBVKt) and using something more like 100 grit